toney-kim/CIT114_Fall2021/CIT 114 Final Project for Toney Kim.md

 9. Let's say our storage requirement allows for a delayed retrieval of data (ie. medical records from ex-patients).
 Which S3 feature should we choose?
+The glacia feature is good for long term storage.

 10. List and briefly describe the four basic database commands.
+CRUD, create, read, update, delete or insert, select, update, delete.
+Insert creates or adds new data to the database.
+Select reads from the database.
+Update modifies data in the database.
+Delete removes data from the database.